opatiny/octanis-internship-workbook/docs/general/weekly.md

 ## 2019-10-30 16h00

-- resumed advances on firmware
+- summed up advances on firmware
   - add bus to the parameters of the distance sensor api
   - add tasks for the two distance sensors
-  - uavcan messages working and basic configuration from gui tools
+  - uavcan messages working and basic configuration from gui tool
 - checked that the custom cable is good
 - showed the enhancements of mechanics assembly 3
 - talked about what next